 - Library check-in, check-out, and card issuance

-The State of Missouri: Kiosks used to help residents gain access to $700 million worth of unclaimed property.
+The State of Missouri: Kiosk machines used to help residents gain access to $700 million worth of unclaimed property.

-Orange County, CA: The county deployed kiosks two years ago that allow family and friends of inmates to post bail via the self-service lobby kiosk using cash, credit/debit cards, or through an online service.
+Orange County, CA: The county deployed kiosk systems two years ago that allow family and friends of inmates to post bail via the self-service lobby kiosk machine using cash, credit/debit cards, or through an online service.

-The State of New Mexico: Kiosks have been deployed to 12 state and field offices where they can be used to handle 1,000 and 1,200 Medicaid applications every month.
+The State of New Mexico: Kiosk systems have been deployed to 12 state and field offices where they can be used to handle 1,000 and 1,200 Medicaid applications every month.

 City of San Antonio, TX: Deployed interactive video kiosks that residents can use to resolve any municipal court offenses.
 They also provide a live feed in which a municipal court judge can speak to residents about their cases.

 City of New York, NY: The city launched a pilot program to turn 250 payphones into touch-screen kiosks for tourists to use.

 Award Winning Government Kiosks